 Liz is a Virginia Master Naturalist (VMN), a Member of the Board of the Banshee Reeks Chapter of that organization, leader of the VMN's Barn Owl and Kestrel Nest Box Project and a contributor to the chapter's website.
 Liz is also a member of the Loudoun Wildlife Conservancy and serves on the LWC Programs and Field Trips Committee.
 She is a contributor to LWC's quarterly publication, the Habitat Herald.
 As a raptor rehabilitator she has volunteered her time with several wonderful organizations including the Raptor Conservancy of Virginia, Blue Ridge Wildlife Center, and is currently working with Owl Moon Raptor Center.

 In addition to her passion for raptors Liz and her husband, Tim, are beekeepers and members of the Loudoun Beekeepers Association.
-They live in Northern Virginia with their two dogs, three parrots, two raptors and about 90,000 honey bees.
+They live in Northern Virginia with their two dogs, three parrots, three raptors, six chickens and about 150,000 honey bees.